 You will find many out there recommending Logitech Craft as the best keyboard for architects but is it really so?

-Unfortunately, while this is an excellent keyboard for designers, it does not YET feature support for Autodesk or other architectural or CAD software.
+Unfortunately, while this is an excellent keyboard for designers, it does not YET feature support for Autodesk or other CAD software.

 Also Read: Best Keyboards for Long Nails

-Architecture can be a challenging profession and demands that you have an efficient computer along with its accessories for performing your tasks fruitfully.
+Architecture can be a challenging profession and demands that you have an efficient computer along with its accessories for performing your tasks productively.

-If you are facing troubles in processes such as drafting, its time that you ditch your old regular keyboard and get a more appropriate one.
+If you feel like you can improve your efficiency for processes such as drafting, it’s time that you ditch your old regular keyboard and get a more appropriate one.